Last Updated: 01 December, 2025

 A big aspect of these markets could be a riverfront event series featuring fence-painting races, scored on speed or frog-jumping contests inspired by The Celebrated Jumping Frog of Calaveras County.
 Add in raft-building time trials on the Mississippi River, complete with Twain-quote trivia bonuses, and you have a betting experience that’s wildly unique, nostalgic, and all Missouri.

 With mobile betting slowly expanding in neighboring states and novelty markets gaining popularity nationwide, Hannibal could carve a unique space in the gambling landscape once Missouri joins the list of states with a sports betting bill.
-Done right, this concept could fuel tourism and bring a nice spike in tax revenue to the state as it would be appealing to bettors who are not interested in sports events.
+Done right, this concept could fuel tourism and bring a nice spike in tax revenue to the state, as it would be appealing to bettors who are not interested in sports events.

 Missouri's county fairs already celebrate everything from pie-eating to pig racing, but one of the more quietly adored traditions is the local beard-growing contest.
 Known as the “Beard Bash” in some towns, these facial hair showdowns attract everyone from Lumberjack lookalikes to creative stylists who turn their facial hair into a form of art.
 With clear judging categories like “Longest Beard,” “Most Creative Shape,” and “Judge's Favorite,” these competitions are primed for an introduction into novelty prop betting.

-If Missouri were to allow cultural or tourism-based betting markets when they legalize sports betting, beard contests could offer a low-stakes and high-entertainment value market.
+If Missouri were to allow cultural or tourism-based betting markets when it legalizes sports betting, beard contests could offer a low-stakes and high-entertainment value market.
 Local sportsbooks or event apps, possibly run by the state lottery, could host live odds, while fair sponsors could integrate betting to drive attendance and participation.
 Even a minor betting rollout could generate thousands in seasonal wagers, with the potential to boost rural tourism and local fairground funding.

 The Gateway Arch is already one of Missouri’s most iconic landmarks, but could it become iconic for a different reason?
 A sky-high casino with a panoramic view of St. Louis could make the landmark the most unique retail betting experience in the country.